dangerous plants to absolutely remove from your home

-Whether you’ve just welcomed your dog, or you are looking to decorate your home with new plants, this article is for you.
+Whether you’ve just welcomed your dog or are looking to decorate the home you share with your dog with new plants, this article is for you.
+Read carefully to find out which plants are toxic to dogs so you don't bring them in.

 There are a lot of plants that are dangerous to dogs, and making sure you don’t decorate your home with them is important for their safety, because our furry friends tend to be curious and might just take a bite in a moment of curiosity.
-Here is a list of very toxic plants that you should absolutely remove from your home.
+Here is a list of very toxic plants that you should absolutely remove from your home if you share it with a dog.

 These beautiful and colorful spring flowers can be found naturally around gardens and pastures.
 Whether you’ve picked a handful of them over Spring break, or you’re looking to add a pop of purple to your home, think again!
 These flowers are highly poisonous for your dog because of their irritating saponins, which are mostly found in the tubers and roots.